Comcast Data Breach $117.5M Settlement — File by August 14, 2026

 Big Data Breach Cases to Watch Next

-These are large breach cases that OpenClassActions.com is tracking, but claims are not currently listed as open.
+These are large breach cases that OpenClassActions.com is tracking.
 If a settlement gets approved, the claim process may open later.

 Change Healthcare Data Breach